Women in Austria: Infrastructure changes

 In the early 1990s, most of the pedestrian traffic and public transportation in Vienna was accounted for by women.
 Eva Kail organized "Who Owns Public Space – Women's Everyday Life in the City" in 1991.
 This exhibit, coupled with a 1999 survey conducted by the City Women's Office, demonstrated that women, in general, had more varied destinations and needed safety measures in travel more than the men in the city.
 These led to a change in Vienna's urban planning.
 Some of the changes implemented by the city include widening the sidewalks and adding pedestrian overpasses in certain areas.

 Vienna started the Frauen-Werk-Stadt, a project to produce housing complexes designed by female architects specifically to account for the needs of women.
 These complexes have easy access to public transportation, as well as on-site facilities, such as kindergartens and pharmacies.
 Similar efforts with a heavy emphasis on aiding women were conducted following Vienna's success.

 The changes in infrastructure served to significantly increase pedestrian traffic.
 As a result, the streets were more densely packed with witnesses of potential crimes.
 This served to reduce the number of minor crimes committed in public spaces.

 Linda McDowell argued that such efforts are counterproductive and act to deepen the existing class struggles in locations such as Vienna.
 McDowell's main contention is these efforts were not careful enough to account for both women's rights, as well as poverty.

+Islamic veiling

+Arab visitors to Zell am See in 2014 were issued brochures by local authorities urging them to take off any burqas.
+In 2017, a legal ban on face-covering clothing was adopted by the Austrian parliament.
+Headscarves were also banned in 2019 from primary schools, but Kippas worn by Jewish boys and the turban worn by Sikh boys were exempted in the legislature.
+The Austrian legislators said their motivation was promoting equality between men and women and improving social integration with respect to local customs, and parents who send their child to school with a headscarf would be fined €440 ($427 or £386 as of 2022).
+In 2020 however, the law was overturned by the constitutional court after it was found to be unconstitutional.
+The court said the legislature was required to treat various religious convictions equally, because the ban did not apply to the Jewish Kippa or to the turban worn by Sikh males.
+But in 2025 Austria banned girls under the age of fourteen from wearing headscarves at recess and lessons in school, with the law taking effect in September 2026.